Pregnant But Can't Poo?

-Diagnosing ConstipationA thorough medical history and physical examination, as part of the pre-natal work up by your family doctor or obstetrician is all that is necessary.
+Diagnosing ConstipationA thorough medical history and physical examination as part of the pre-natal check up by your family doctor or obstetrician is all that is necessary.

-If you have blood in your stool, usually due to fissure or haemrrhoids, but can also be a sign of colorectal cancer.
+If you have blood in your stools, it is usually due to a fissure or haemorrhoids, but it can also be a sign of colorectal cancer.

-If the constipation is associated with fewer, or lower abdominal pain, with thin or loose stools.
-These symptoms may be indicative of diverticulosis.
+If the constipation is associated with fever, or lower abdominal pain with thin or loose stools, these symptoms may be indicative of diverticulosis.